USEPA/WNTR/documentation/hydraulics.rst

 Headloss in pipes
 -------------------------
-Both simulators use the Hazen-Williams headloss formula from EPANET [Ross00]_:
+Both simulators use conservation of energy formulas from EPANET [Ross00]_.
+While the EpanetSimulator can use the Hazen-Williams and Chezy-Manning pipe head loss formulas, the WNTRSimulator uses only the Hazen-Williams hhead loss formula, shown below.

 .. math:: H_{n_{j}} - H_{n_{i}} = h_{L} = 10.667 C^{-1.852} d^{-4.871} L q^{1.852}